christinadebruynkops/GLORYx/README.md

 model and separate phase I (P1) and phase II (P2) models.
 For more details on the FAME 3 method, see the FAME 3 publication [2].

+*IMPORTANT*: If this file is packaged with a source code distribution of this software, note that the FAME 3 models are not bundled with it, but need to be obtained from the authors of the original work [2].
+The models are available free of charge for non-profit use or a license to use the models in for-profit organisations can be issued by the authors.

 1. MetaQSAR: An Integrated Database Engine to Manage and Analyze Metabolic Data Alessandro Pedretti, Angelica Mazzolari, Giulio Vistoli, and Bernard Testa Journal of Medicinal Chemistry 2018 61 (3), 1019-1030